Stock market today: Asian shares track Wall Street slump triggered by strong US spending data

 BANGKOK (AP) — Asian shares skidded Tuesday following a slump on Wall Street after higher yields in the U.S. bond market cranked up pressure on stocks.

-The Shanghai Composite index lost 1.4% to 3,013.84 even though the Chinese government reported that the economy grew at a faster-than-forecast annual rate of 5.3% in the first quarter of the year.
+The Shanghai Composite index lost 1.7% to 3,007.07 even though the Chinese government reported that the economy grew at a surprisingly fast 5.3% annual rate in the first quarter of the year.
 In quarterly terms it expanded at a 1.6% pace.

 On Monday, the S&P 500 tumbled 1.2% to 5,061.82, following up on its 1.6% loss from last week, which was its worst since October.
 The Dow Jones Industrial Average dropped 0.7% to 37,735.11, and the Nasdaq composite slumped 1.8% to 15,885.02.